 - Mood-Swinger: Katara swings from flipping out at Aang's easy mastery of Waterbending, to sincerely, tearfully saying, "I'm so sorry, I don't know what came over me," to angrily declaring, "No more apologies!"

 - My God, What Have I Done?: After yelling at Aang and seeing him cry, Katara immediately feels bad for what she said and apologizes sincerely.
 Then she does the same for Momo, who had been whipped earlier by a failed water whip.
-And the look Sokka gives her after she yells at Aang clearly said "What the heck is wrong with you?!"
+And the look that Sokka gives her after she yells at Aang clearly says, "What the heck is wrong with you?!"

 - Pay Evil unto Evil: Katara rationalizes that it was okay to steal the scroll since the pirates clearly already stole it themselves.

 - Pirate Parrot: The pirate captain has a brightly-plumed reptile-bird as a Shoulder Pet, which Sokka lists among the evidence that the "high risk traders" are really pirates.

 - Recurring Extra: The Cabbage Merchant returns.
 He should've stayed in Omashu.